How To Keep Cats Out Of The Fireplace And Off The Wood Stove: Screens And Guards

 They are installed on the front of your fireplace and completely seal it off from your living room.
 The benefit is that it also stops drafts and fireplace smells.

-There are different sized fireplace door screens available depending on how big or small your opening is, but they have clear tempered glass fronts that allow you to see the fire.
+There are different-sized fireplace door screens available depending on how big or small your opening is, but they have clear tempered glass fronts that allow you to see the fire.

 It’s a great option if your cat is getting into the fireplace ashes while the fire is out, and it will keep them from getting burned as well.
+If your cat is getting into a mess in the fireplace, a fireplace vacuum is another option for keeping things clean.

 But what can you do when even these steps fail?